 NMRA DCC Standard S-9.1 provides for a 3 microsecond margin between transmitter and receiver bit timing.
 The ABS(Toff – Ton) specification is designed to fit within this limit.
 A Power Station is allocated 2 microseconds of this margin while a Power Station Repeater is allocated 0.5 microseconds of the margin.
 The remaining 0.5 microseconds provides an additional safety factor.

-In practice, the propagation delay (Ton and Toff) are only important where a receiver may bridge the gap between Power Station outputs.
+In practice, the propagation delay (Ton and Toff) is only important where a receiver may bridge the gap between Power Station outputs.
 If the difference in propagation is too large, this may appear as a short circuit to the Power Station.

 Power Station Input to Output Distortion